'Russian soldiers raped me and killed my husband'

 A woman would have been raped and killed.
 Neighbors say the crime was committed by the same man who raped Anna, before going to her house.

 The woman was about 40 years old.
 She was taken from the house, neighbors say, and kept in the bedroom of a nearby house whose occupants had evacuated when the war broke out.
-The well-decorated bedroom with ornate wallpaper and a bed with a gold headboard is now a disturbing crime scene.
+The well-decorated bedroom, with ornate wallpaper and a bed with a gilded headboard is now a disturbing crime scene.
 There are large bloodstains on the mattress and comforter.

 In one corner is a mirror with a note written in lipstick – “Tortured by strangers, buried by Russian soldiers,” it says.